-The recent earthquakes in Mexico could cost upward of $2 billion.
-And, the magnitude of damage to cultural sites, homes and businesses could prompt many Americans to donate money to assist with reconstruction and repairs.
+The recent earthquakes in Mexico was estimated to cost $2 billion — and as much as $4 billion, according to Barron’s.
+And the magnitude of damage to cultural sites, homes and businesses prompted many Americans to donate money to assist with reconstruction and repairs.

 For example, Facebook donated $1 million to help victims of the earthquake in Mexico, and billionaire Carlos Slim donated $110 million for disaster recovery efforts.
 Celebrities Shawn Mendes and Salma Hayek donated $100,000 each and also kicked off crowdfunding efforts to raise more.